nightlock102/rbcollege/README.md

 # The better RBC SRC.
-hey so this is Retro Bowl College SRC if need for ubg owners like me. have fun!
+Hey!
+So this is Retro Bowl College SRC If need for ubg owners like me. have fun!